Poor understanding of dementia

 Dementia may be a new experience for some people, especially if families that migrated to the UK were of working age and did not bring older relatives.
 In some countries, dementia is viewed more as a normal part of ageing, or it can be viewed as a punishment by God or possession by spirits.
 This in turn makes it an ‘unpreventable’ condition and contributes to a poor understanding of dementia and how to manage it.

 Barriers to diagnosis

 People living with dementia from African/African-Caribbean communities also tend to seek help later in the development of dementia.
 This means that they may not benefit from early diagnosis support, and often access services when the dementia is quite advanced or when there is a crisis.
-Barriers to diagnosis include stigma of a diagnosis, worries about being treated fairly and lack of culturally tailored services after a diagnosis.
+Barriers to diagnosis include stigma around dementia, worries about being treated unfairly and a lack of culturally tailored services after a diagnosis.

 For first-generation migrants to the UK the experience of migration, and of coping with the lifetime impact of discrimination, reinforces a cultural expectation of resilience that makes individuals reluctant to seek help for health and social care problems.
 Most recently the Windrush generation’s experiences of racial discrimination by immigration authorities has further reinforced a perception of being discriminated against by other services, including health and social care.

 Culturally tailored care

 Dementia UK is committed to the delivery of person-centred, culturally tailored care to meet the dementia support needs of families and people from Black communities.
 Over the years, Admiral Nurses have positively contributed to working with Black, Asian and minority ethnic communities to help break down stigma.
 We still have a lot more to learn about the full impact of dementia on Black communities and how best to offer appropriate support.